 If you were constructively discharged or believe enforcement constitutes retaliation, those facts affect the equitable analysis.

-If you work in the Sioux Falls area, which is near the Iowa and Minnesota borders, the choice-of-law analysis may matter — Minnesota bans non-competes entirely, and Iowa applies a reasonableness test, so where you primarily work can affect which framework governs.
+If you work in the Sioux Falls area, which is near the Iowa and Minnesota borders, the choice-of-law analysis may matter.
+Minnesota bans non-competes entirely, and Iowa applies a reasonableness test, so where you primarily work can affect which framework governs.

-If you're negotiating a severance agreement, the statutory parameters give you clear arguments — the two-year cap, the territory requirement, and the reasonableness standard all provide bases for challenging or narrowing the restriction.
+If you're negotiating a severance agreement, the statutory parameters give you clear arguments.
+The two-year cap, the territory requirement, and the reasonableness standard all provide bases for challenging or narrowing the restriction.

-The national overview positions South Dakota as a moderate state with clear statutory parameters — the two-year cap and territory and scope requirements provide certainty and meaningful limits, while the reasonableness analysis ensures restrictions are no broader than necessary.
+The national overview positions South Dakota as a moderate state with clear statutory parameters.
+The two-year cap and territory and scope requirements provide certainty and meaningful limits, while the reasonableness analysis ensures restrictions are no broader than necessary.
 South Dakota's framework is more structured than the pure common-law states and provides bright-line guidance that both employers and employees can rely on.